aerospike/graph-synth/README.md

 This project is provided under the Apache2 software  [license](LICENSE).

 ## No Warranty
-GraphSynth is intended for testing and pre-production environments.
+Graph Synth is provided without warranty and is intended for testing and pre-production environments.
 It is not recommended for production operations.